scrapy/scrapy/docs/topics/spiders.rst

    .. classmethod:: update_settings(settings)

-       The ``update_settings()`` method is used to modify the spider's settings and can be called during initialization of a spider instance.
+       The ``update_settings()`` method is used to modify the spider's settings and is called during initialization of a spider instance.

-       It takes a :class:`~scrapy.settings.Settings` object as a parameter and adds or updates the spider's configuration values.
+       It takes a :class:`~scrapy.settings.Settings` object as a parameter and can add or updates the spider's configuration values.
 This method is a class method, meaning that it is called on the :class:`~scrapy.Spider` class and allows all instances of the spider to share the same configuration.

-       To create class hierarchies for spiders, it is recommended to use the :attr:`custom_settings` attribute instead of ``update_settings()``, as it allows for default settings to be defined and automatically inherited by subclasses.
+       One of the main advantages of ``update_settings()`` is that it allows you to dynamically add, remove or change settings based on spider arguments or other external factors.

        For example, suppose a spider needs update :setting:`FEEDS`: